Is Your Name Not on the Translation List?

 Lisa is derived from Elisabeth.
 Originally, it was a pet form used in various European countries.
 It caught on as a name on its own in the English-speaking world.
 You can translate it by using the Irish form of Elizabeth, which is Éilís (AY leesh).
 If you wanted to get fancy, you could use Sibéal (shih BALE), which is technically the Irish form of Isabel.
 But since Isabel(la) is just another form of Elizabeth, why not?

-Laurie/Lori are a modern feminine forms of the name Laurence.
+These are all feminine forms of the name Laurence.
 In Irish, Laurence is Labhras (LAV ras or LAW ras).
 You can make this name feminine by adding the suffix ín: Labhraín (LAV reen or LAW reen).

 Lynn, Lynne, Lyn